Why the Right Dog Walker Matters

 No Insurance

-If a walker does not carry insurance, they are not a professional.
-They are a person with a leash.
-This is the single most important disqualifier.
+If a walker doesn't carry insurance, they aren't a professional.
+They're just a person holding a rope.
+I'd skip this if they can't produce a certificate.
+It's the single most important disqualifier.

 They Use Aversive Tools

-If you see prong collars, choke chains, or shock collars in their gear bag, find someone else.
-These tools cause pain and fear, and no responsible walker needs them.
-A competent walker manages dogs through proper leash skills and group management.
+If you spot prong collars, choke chains, or shock collars in their gear bag, find someone else.
+These tools cause pain and fear.
+No competent walker needs them.
+At Multnomah County Animal Shelter where I volunteer monthly, I safely walk 80-pound frustrated greeters using nothing but flat collars, harnesses, and spatial awareness.

 They Are Distracted on Walks

-If you spot your walker staring at their phone, wearing headphones in both ears, or ignoring your dog to socialize with other walkers, that is a safety hazard.
-Dogs can eat something toxic, bolt into traffic, or get into a fight in seconds.
+If your walker's staring at their phone, wearing headphones in both ears, or ignoring your dog to chat with other walkers, fire them.
+Dogs can swallow a chicken bone, bolt into traffic, or get into a fight in three seconds.
+I've seen it happen.

 They Refuse to Follow Your Instructions

 You know your dog best.
-If you say your dog cannot be off-leash, should not interact with certain dogs, or needs medication at a specific time, the walker must follow those instructions without pushback.
+If you say your dog can't be off-leash, shouldn't greet other dogs, or needs medication at noon, the walker must follow those rules without pushback.

 Their Online Presence Raises Concerns

-Check reviews on Google, Yelp, Rover, or local Facebook groups.
-A few minor complaints are normal, but patterns of lost dogs, injuries, or dishonesty are serious warning signs.
+Check reviews on Google, Yelp, Rover, or local Facebook neighborhood groups.
+A couple of minor scheduling complaints are normal.
+Patterns of lost dogs, injuries, or lying about walk times are serious warning signs.

 Questions to Ask Before Hiring

-Use this list during your initial conversation or meet-and-greet:
+Print this out and use it during your initial meet-and-greet:

 - Are you insured and bonded?
-Can I see documentation?
+(Can I see the documentation?)

 - How many dogs do you walk at once?

-- What is your plan if my dog gets loose?
+- What's your exact protocol if my dog gets loose?

-- How do you handle dog-to-dog aggression during a walk?
+- How do you handle dog-to-dog aggression on the street?

-- Do you have pet first aid training or certification?
+- Do you have pet first aid and CPR certification?

-- How will you communicate with me about each walk?
+- How will you communicate with me after each walk?

-- What happens if you are sick or unavailable -- do you have backup?
+- What happens if you're sick—do you have a trusted backup?

 - Can you administer medication if needed?